Clinch Valley Program

 The Clinch, Powell and Holston rivers run nearly parallel courses through the remote mountains and valleys of southwestern Virginia and northeastern Tennessee.
 These last free-flowing tributaries of the Tennessee River system harbor the nation’s highest concentrations of globally rare and imperiled fish and freshwater mussels.

-Since establishing our Clinch Valley Program in 1990, the Conservancy has worked with local communities to promote sustainable economic and recreational opportunities that are consistent with protecting the region’s lands, waters and way of life.
+For nearly three decades, The Nature Conservancy has worked with local communities and partners to promote sustainable economic and recreational opportunities that are consistent with protecting the region’s lands, waters and way of life.

 As partners in the Clinch River Valley Initiative, we have been part of the movement to create a Clinch River State Park.
 All four counties through which the river flows will share the park’s physical footprint and economic benefits, making it a unique addition to Virginia's state park system.

 The park is envisioned as a "string of pearls" along the river.
 Several anchor sites, likely 400-600 acres each, will offer visitor amenities such as campgrounds, trails, and canoe and kayak launches.
-In between, smaller holdings will enable shorter, more manageable float trips and provide river access for activities like fishing.
+In between, smaller holdings will enable shorter, more manageable float trips and provide river access for a variety of activities.

 We also work with local farmers and other rural landowners to protect water quality in streams, rivers and caves.
-In Hancock County, Tennessee, for instance, more than 120 landowners have partnered with the Conservancy to implement agricultural best management practices such as fencing their cattle away from streams.
+Since 1995, we have assisted more than 250 landowners in implementing economically sensible agricultural best management practices such as fencing cattle away from waterways.

 RESTORING GLOBALLY RARE MUSSELS